 Note: When calling any agency about your enrollment, billing, or payments, obtain the name of the person you spoke with.
 This will speed up our response to your questions or problems.

 College Financial Plan

 The federal shopping sheet was created to help students compare college costs.
-You must apply for financial aid in order to receive a shopping sheet.
+You must apply for financial aid to receive a shopping sheet.
 Specific cost data will appear once you have submitted a Free Application for Federal Student Aid (FAFSA) AND have a completed financial aid file showing Title IV eligibility.
-Veterans educational benefits will appear once you have turned in all required documents and your Veteran Educational Benefit Request.
+Veterans’ educational benefits will appear once you have turned in all required documents and your Veteran Educational Benefit Request.